-11 Types of Compelling Mobile Push Notifications That Delight Users [New]
+11 Compelling Mobile Push Notification Types That Delight Users

-Think back to the last time you got a beep from your phone announcing contact from the outside world!
-Be honest: did you succumb to the urge to check immediately?
+Think back to the last time you heard your phone beep announcing contact from the outside world!
+Be honest: Did you succumb to the urge to check immediately?

 That’s the power of mobile push notifications!